 Instead of launching in New York City, I recommended to three leading RGD companies that they should launch their operations in California, Oregon, Nevada, Arizona, Idaho, Washington State, Florida, or Texas.
 For example, Dallas, Ft.
 Worth, Plano, Houston, Austin, and the North Texas region of Frisco, Prosper, Celina, and McKinney, are consistently ranked in the Top 10 fastest growing cities in America.
 Texas is a pro-business state that has invested heavily in building new housing developments, roads, and amenities to attract families.
 Texas also has one of the largest grocery markets in the U.S. Best of all, rent and operating costs are lower.

-As for the future of RGD in New York City, I expect JOKR to sell their operations in New York City and exit the United States; JOKR should focus on Mexico and Latin America only.
+As for the future of RGD in New York City, I have recommended to JOKR to sell their operations in New York City and exit the United States; JOKR should focus on Mexico and Latin America only.
 Fridge No More will go out of business.
 Buyk will go out of business.
-Gorillas will go out of business unless they’re acquired by Getir.
+Gorillas will go out of business; I believe Getir will acquire Gorillas.
+Getir will be forced to exit every country they enter and they will likely go out of business.
 As I write this article on January 31, 2022, I’m convinced that by 2023 or 2024, nearly all of the RGD companies operating in the USA and globally will either be out of business or seeking to be acquired.
 This includes well-known companies like Rappi that operates in Latin America, and GoPuff that operates in the USA and a few countries in Europe.

 The cold hard truth is that New York City will become ‘The Graveyard of Empires’ for the rapid grocery delivery industry.
 Some companies will achieve nothing more than a Pyrrhic victory, as they will be too weak to scale.
 Only a lucky few will survive.
 My advice to the rapid grocery delivery companies struggling in New York City is this – withdraw.
 Now.